Syracuse, Utah

 Syracuse is a city in Davis County, Utah, United States.
 It is situated between the Great Salt Lake and Interstate 15, about 30 mi north of Salt Lake City.
 The West Davis Corridor (Utah State Route 177) runs northwest through Syracuse, with interchanges at 2000 West and Antelope Drive (SR-127).
 It is part of the Ogden-Clearfield Metropolitan Statistical Area.

 The city has seen rapid growth and development since the 1990s.
 The city population was 24,331 at the time of the 2010 census, an increase of 158.9% since the 2000 census.
 By the 2020 census, the population further increased to 32,141.

-While settlers have populated the area since the mid-1800s, Syracuse was incorporated on September 3, 1935.
+Although white settlers have inhabited the area since the mid-1800s, the Syracuse Town Board was formed in 1935.
+An application for township status was officially submitted on September 3, 1935, and was recorded by the Utah state authorities on October 14, 1935.
+On August 21, 1950, the Syracuse Town Board passed a resolution to establish Syracuse as a third-class city, which was subsequently approved by a proclamation signed by Governor J. Bracken Lee on September 13, 1950.
 The city was named by early settlers for Syracuse, New York, which was famed for its salt production in the 19th century.

 Geography

 The city is located in northern Davis County on the eastern side of the Great Salt Lake.
 It is bordered to the north by West Point, to the northeast and east by Clearfield, and to the southeast by Layton.
 Syracuse City is known as the "Gateway to Antelope Island" and connects to Antelope Island State Park in the Great Salt Lake by a causeway from SR 127.

 According to the United States Census Bureau, Syracuse has a total area of 24.8 sqkm, of which 0.015 sqkm, or 0.06%, are water.